indexexchange/hack-with-ix/README.md

-This repository contains the API container for #HackWithIX
+This repository contains the API and UI containers for #HackWithIX

 To run this API directly on your laptop:
-- install node.js 6.9 and npm
+- install node.js 6.9 (npm is a part of that)
 - clone the repository
 - change directory to the repository root, then: